openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 - ``FreightWeightWhenFull`` defines the mass of the freight when the wagon is full; the mass of the wagon is computed by adding the mass of the empty wagon to the actual mass of the freight
+- ``ReplaceObject`` if set to 1 (ignored if missing) will disable rendering of the wagon sub object to which the freightanim is attached.
+This works best when combined with ``ShapeHierarchy`` to disable rendering of specific sub objects, effectively replacing the sub object graphic with that of the freightanim.
+The intended use of this setting is to "delete" original shape parts and replace them with higher quality shapes without editing the original shape.
 - ``FullAtStart`` defines wether the wagon is fully loaded ( 1 ) or is empty at game start; if there are more continuous OR freightanims that have ``FullAtStart`` set to 1, only the first one is considered.